strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

         operation: Write
 ```

-The `authentication` property allows to specify the type of authentication which will be used for the user and, currently, the only supported authentication mechanism is the TLS Client Authentication mechanism.
+The `authentication` property allows specifying the type of authentication which will be used for the user and, currently, the only supported authentication mechanism is the TLS Client Authentication mechanism.

 When the `KafkaUser` is detected by the User Operator, it will create a new secret with the same name as the `KafkaUser` resource.
 The secret will contain a public and private key which should be used for the TLS Client Authentication.
 Bundled with them will be the public key of the client certification authority which was used to sign the user certificate.
 All keys will be in X509 format.

 Here's an example snippet of the secret containing the certificate and key: